 Undergraduate Students

-• Satisfied Oral and Written Communication Part A requirement.
+• Satisfied Oral and Written Communication (OWC) Part A requirement

 Post-Baccalaureate Students

-• Have a bachelor’s degree from an accredited college or university.
+• Bachelor’s degree from accredited college or university

-Application to the elementary education degree professional program sequence does not guarantee admission.
-Final candidate selection is based on a review of all application materials by the program admission committee and is contingent upon available space in the program.
+Advancement to the professional program sequence is based on a review of all application materials by the program admission committee and is contingent upon availability of space.

-If you have not officially completed all requirements to apply at the time of application but will do so before the beginning of the admission semester, we encourage you to submit a program application.
-Meet with a School of Education academic advisor to determine the best time to apply.
+If you have not yet completed all requirements but will do so before the admission semester begins, you are encouraged to complete the Intent to Advance to Professional Sequence Form.
+Please meet with an academic advisor to determine the best time to apply.

 Faculty

-Jennifer Brownson (white woman), Teaching Faculty in Teaching and Learning
+Jennifer Brownson, Teaching Faculty in Teaching and Learning.

 • Teaching Faculty, Teaching and Learning

-Elizabeth Daniel (white woman), Teaching Faculty in Teaching and Learning
+Elizabeth Daniel, Teaching Faculty in Teaching and Learning

 • Teaching Faculty I, Teaching and Learning

-Angel Hessel (white woman), Distinguished Lecturer in Teaching and Learning
+Angel Hessel, Distinguished Lecturer in Teaching and Learning.

 • Distinguished Lecturer and Teaching Faculty, Teaching and Learning